wri/ndc/July 26/BRA-NDC-EN-AT.md

 ### GLOBAL TEMPERATURE POTENTIAL (GTP) METRIC

 Brazil notes that, according to the IPCC, "the most appropriate metric and time horizon will depend on which aspects of climate change are considered most important to a particular application.
-No single metric can accurately compare all consequences of different emissions, and all have limitations and uncertainties".[^13] The IPCC also states that the Global Temperature Potential (GTP) metric is better suited to target-based policies, while the GWP metric is not directly related to a temperature limit such as the 2°C target [^14].
+No single metric can accurately compare all consequences of different emissions, and all have limitations and uncertainties".[^14] The IPCC also states that the *Global Temperature Potential* (GTP) metric is better suited to target-based policies, while the GWP metric is not directly related to a temperature limit such as the 2°C target [^15].
 Taking this into account, the GTP metric is the most consistent with contributions to hold the increase in global average temperature below 2°C above pre- industrial levels.

 With a view to assuring full transparency, clarity and understanding, Brazil decided to communicate this iNDC using GWP-100 (IPCC AR5), prior to COP-21.
 Consistent with the 2°C temperature goal and in light of science, Brazil is providing estimates to correspond to GTP-100, with IPCC AR5 values.

 Brazil's iNDC is consistent with emission levels of 1.0 GtCO2e (GTP-100; IPCC AR5) in 2025 and 0.8 GtCO2e (GTP-100; IPCC AR5) in 2030.
 This represents reductions of 43% and 52%, respectively, compared to estimated emission levels of 1.7 GtCO2e (GTP-100; IPCC AR5) in 2005.
 These reductions translate to reductions of 37% and 43% when expressed in GWP-100 (IPCC AR5).

-[^13]: IPCC, 2013: Summary for Policymakers.
+[^14]: IPCC, 2013: Summary for Policymakers.
 In: Climate Change 2013: The Physical Science Basis.
 Contribution of Working Group I to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [Stocker, T.F., D. Qin, G.-K. Plattner, M. Tignor, S.K.
 Allen, J. Boschung, A. Nauels, Y. Xia, V. Bex and P.M.
 Midgley (eds.)].
 Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA.
 SPM D.2 p.15.

-[^14]: See Myhre, G., D. Shindell, F.-M. Bréon, W. Collins, J. Fuglestvedt, J. Huang, D. Koch, J.-F. Lamarque, D. Lee, B. Mendoza, T. Nakajima, A. Robock, G. Stephens, T. Takemura and H. Zhang, 2013: Anthropogenic and Natural Radiative Forcing.
+[^15]: See Myhre, G., D. Shindell, F.-M. Bréon, W. Collins, J. Fuglestvedt, J. Huang, D. Koch, J.-F. Lamarque, D. Lee, B. Mendoza, T. Nakajima, A. Robock, G. Stephens, T. Takemura and H. Zhang, 2013: Anthropogenic and Natural Radiative Forcing.
 In: Climate Change 2013: The Physical Science Basis.
 Contribution of Working Group I to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [Stocker, T.F., D. Qin, G.-K. Plattner, M. Tignor, S.K.
 Allen, J. Boschung, A. Nauels, Y. Xia, V. Bex and P.M.
 Midgley (eds.)].
 Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA. pp. 710-720.
 See also Stocker, T.F., D. Qin, G.-K. Plattner, L.V.
 Alexander, S.K.
 Allen, N.L.
 Bindoff, F.-M. Bréon, J.A.
 Church, U. Cubasch, S. Emori, P. Forster, P. Friedlingstein, N. Gillett, J.M.
 Gregory, D.L.
 Hartmann, E. Jansen, B. Kirtman, R. Knutti, K. Krishna Kumar, P. Lemke, J. Marotzke, V. Masson-Delmotte, G.A.
 Meehl, I.I.
 Mokhov, S. Piao, V. Ramaswamy, D. Randall, M. Rhein, M. Rojas, C. Sabine, D. Shindell, L.D.
 Talley, D.G.
 Vaughan and S.-P. Xie, 2013: Technical Summary.
 In: Climate Change 2013: The Physical Science Basis.
 Contribution of Working Group I to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [Stocker, T.F., D. Qin, G.-K. Plattner, M. Tignor, S.K.
 Allen, J. Boschung, A. Nauels, Y. Xia, V. Bex and P.M.
 Midgley (eds.)].
 Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA. pp. 58-59.

- The corresponding estimates on greenhouse gas emissions per unit of GDP (emissions intensity [^15]) contained in this iNDC, using GTP-100 (IPCC AR5), are as follows:
+ The corresponding estimates on greenhouse gas emissions per unit of GDP (emissions intensity [^16]) contained in this iNDC, using GTP-100 (IPCC AR5), are as follows:

 Compared to 2005, the estimated reduction in terms of emissions intensity in 2025 is 70% and in 2030 is 79%.
 This iNDC represents a substantial reduction of 48% in terms of emissions intensity in 2030, compared to 2012 estimates.
 In the period 2004-2012, Brazil's GDP increased by 32%, while emission levels dropped 61% (GTP-100; IPCC AR5).